bmgxyz/femur/README.md

  3) Either run with `--no-tls` or supply a TLS keypair according to the help text.

-The server is hard-coded to bind on `0.0.0.0:23856`.
-In the future I intend to make it possible to configure this without recompiling.
+The server listens on `0.0.0.0:443` by default.
+If you pass `--no-tls`, then the default is `0.0.0.0:80`.
+You may also pass `--listen <ADDRESS>` to listen on some other address and port, such as `--listen localhost:23856`.

 Note that the server stores statuses and the auth database in text files in the directory where you run it.
 Eventually, I intend to make this configurable also.